Minimising Work-Related Back Pain

 5. Do stretching exercises

 Something as simple as rolling your shoulders can help relieve the pressure on your back and also promote circulation.
+Here are some simple stretches to prevent aches while you work.

 6. Don’t squint